cloudfoundry-community-attic/bosh-bootstrap/README.md

 ### When do I need an inception server?

-There are occasions when it is preferable or required to provision a initial server (called an [inception server](https://github.com/drnic/inception-server)) and to run Bosh Bootstrap (`bosh bootstrap deploy`) within that.
+There are occasions when it is preferable or required to provision a initial server (called an [inception server](https://github.com/drnic/inception-server)) and to run Bosh Bootstrap (`bosh-bootstrap deploy`) within that.

 * Using a AWS region other than us-east-1 (you need to be in that region to create an AMI)
 * You want much faster internet between your terminal (an ssh session into your inception server) and your micro bosh and deployed servers